 As mentioned above, the ratings vary from agency to agency, as do the rating scales.
 Go to the source, rather than trust the insurance companies themselves.

-These ratings are opinions – important ones, but still opinions – and they can change at any time.
-It’s a good idea to check the rating of your insurance provider on an annual basis.
+Your insurance provider’s ratings can change anytime, so it’s a good idea to check your provider’s ratings from two or more agencies on an annual basis.
 Of course, you can also let your insurance broker keep you up to date.